nonam00/spotify-clone/README.md

 - **Refresh tokens** - secure session refresh

 ### 🔍 Content Moderation
+- **Authorization with Permissions** - every moderator has an account with own permissions
 - **Unpublished Songs Management** - view and manage songs pending publication
+- **User Accounts Management** - view information and statistics about users, manage user accounts or songs published by users
+- **Moderator Accounts Management** - view and manage moderator accounts, give or revoke permissions if you are super-moderator
 - **Bulk Operations** - publish or delete multiple songs at once
 - **Audio Preview** - listen to songs before moderation decisions